 One of the most effective methods of bullying prevention in a community is to use the ‘Whole School Community Approach’.
-This involves the entire school community; staff, parents, pupils and other school staff.
-This approach is about bullying prevention and intervention to reduce bullying.
+This involves the entire school community – teachers and other school staff, parents, students and the wider school community.
+This approach is aimed at bullying prevention and intervention that can help reduce bullying.

 - Awareness days to highlight the types of bullying.

 - Increased playground supervision.

 Always remember that everyone within a school community has a responsibility to:

 - Discourage and intervene when you witness bullying behaviour.